ashishdevtron/sampleApp/README.md

-# Sample-App
+# sample-html
-Sample app for Devtron
+this is sample html project for testing